Trip Ideas & Blog

 Campfires and Quiet Trails

-In White Pines Forest State Park, evening hikes feel completely different than they do at midday.
+In White Pines Forest State Park, evening hikes feel completely different from those at midday.
 The forest cools, shadows stretch across the trails, and the sounds of the trees take over once the daytime crowds thin out.
 Campgrounds across the region fill with the familiar rhythms of summer nights — glowing lanterns, smoky fire pits, and conversations that continue long after sunset.

 At Lowden State Park and Castle Rock State Park, golden hour settles over the bluffs and treetops, creating some of the region’s most peaceful views.
 The afternoon heat fades, making evening one of the best times to explore the trails and overlooks.